FlaxEngine/FlaxDocs/manual/graphics/models/index.md

 **Models** are one of the most important parts of the games.
 Player character and whole environment can be created using them.
 Flax supports importing model files created by using the most common 3D modeling software (e.g. Maya, 3dsMax, Blender) or generating procedural geometry.

 A Model asset contains a collection of **Level Of Details** (shorten as *LOD*) and **Material Slots**.
 Each LOD contains a collection meshes to draw.
-During model rendering, each mesh uses a specific material slot which can hold the default value or be overridden by the [Model Actor](model-actor.md).
+During model rendering, each mesh uses a specific material slot which can hold the default value or be overridden by the [Static Model](static-model.md).

 ![Model Design](media/ModelDesign.png)